-After finding a tour $\Gamma^j$, each process $j$ generates a list of points $P^j$, which we call process $j$'s \emph{informed list} (Lines \ref{algline:pcg_init_informed_list}-\ref{algline:pcg_child_proc_loop_end}).
+After finding a tour $\Gamma^j$, each process $j$ generates a list of points $P^j$, called process $j$'s \emph{informed list} (Lines \ref{algline:pcg_init_informed_list}-\ref{algline:pcg_child_proc_loop_end}).
 The $i$th element $P^j[i]$ is the point at which $\Gamma^j$ visits target $i$.
 We then update the informed sets, such that $\mathcal{S}_i^\dagger$ contains all points associated with target $i$ from all informed lists in the current iteration (Lines \ref{algline:pcg_update_informed_sets_loop}-\ref{algline:pcg_update_informed_sets}).
-Finally, we update $\Gamma^*$ to the best tour found by any child process (Line \ref{algline:pcg_update_incumbent}).
-If there is time left, PCG runs its child processes again using the new informed sets.
+Finally, we update $\Gamma^*$ to the best tour found by any child process.
+If time remains, PCG runs its child processes again with the new informed sets.
 Otherwise, PCG returns the trajectory associated with $\Gamma^*$ (Line \ref{algline:pcg_return_trj}).

 In PCG, a child process cannot begin a new iteration of the loop on Line \ref{algline:pcg_tour_improv_loop} until all other processes have finished their previous loop iteration.
-We additionally experimented with an asynchronous version of PCG, where as soon as a child process finishes invoking \TourViaGTSP, it retrieves the latest informed lists from the other processes (even if some of the lists have not been updated), constructs its own informed set, and begins the next iteration of the loop on Line \ref{algline:pcg_tour_improv_loop}.
-We found that this did not provide noticeable benefits and pursued the synchronous algorithm.
+We also experimented with an asynchronous version of PCG, where as soon as a child process finishes invoking \TourViaGTSP, it gets the latest informed lists from the other processes (even if some of the lists have not been updated), constructs its own informed set, and begins the next iteration of the loop on Line \ref{algline:pcg_tour_improv_loop}.
+This did not provide noticeable benefits, so we pursued the synchronous algorithm.

 \SetKwFunction{PCG}{PCG}